Skip to main content

 Our STEM newsletter is a monthly email.
 We send out information about science, technology, engineering and maths activities and events happening at Newcastle University.

-The newsletter is designed for school and college teachers who want to find out about what opportunities we are offering their pupils.
-It encompasses all of the STEM subject areas including medicine.
+We have a STEM Newsletter which is designed for school and college teachers.
+This is so they can find out about what opportunities we are offering their pupils.
+It encompasses all the STEM subject areas including, medicine.

 Any questions?